Alejandro-ZZ/Automation-with-Python/README.md

 **1. send-email**, script that describes how to send an email message with an attachment from Python using libraries like `email.message`, `smtplib` and others.

 **2. generate-PDF**, this code shows a way that let you generate PDFs with the content that you want in Python using the `ReportLab module`.

+## Requirements

+All of these examples were probed in `Python 3.7.8`.
+Other not build-in module versions are shown in the **requirements.txt** file.
+If you have already installed Python in your computer you can see its version by running one of the below lines in the terminal.

+      python --version
+      python -V
+      python -VV

+If you have one of the not build-in module already installed, you can see the version of all modules installed by running the following line

+    pip freeze

+To individually find the version number of a `module_name` you can grep on this output (for NIX machines):

+    pip freeze | grep module_name

+On windows, you can use findstr instead of grep

+    pip freeze | findstr module_name